gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

   homogenous tuples is fast.
 + Eliminating the need to use unsafe type pointer punning to pass imported C fixed size arrays to related imported C APIs.
-+ Changing the Swift calling convention ABI of sufficiently large tuples to allow for them to be passed as an aggregate rather than aggressively destructuring the tuple into individual arguments.
++ Changing the Swift calling convention ABI for all tuples of size 7 or larger such that the tuples are passed as an aggregate rather than being eagerly destructured into individual arguments.

 NOTE: This proposal is specifically not attempting to implement a fixed size "Swifty" array for all Swift programmers.
 Instead, we are attempting to extend